nsacyber/HIRS/docs/tools/eventlogtool/elt-use-linux.md

 * Displays an event in hex format.
 Use with -ec to get content.
 * Use -e -ec and -ex options to filter output.
-* If not present, all output will be human-readable form.
+* If this option is not present, all output will be human-readable form.

 ## Event Log Structure